xinyi-li7/xinyidg/src/site/notes/Homepage.md

 My research passion lies in understanding numerical behaviors and ensuring numerical correctness, especially in high-performance accelerators like NVIDIA and AMD GPUs.
 I delve deep into topics such as Floating-point Error and Exception Analysis, High-Performance Computing Binary Instrumentation, Tensor Core Numerical Behavior and Systematic Reverse-Engineering of Numerical Behavior.

-My Maser's work also gives me firm grounding in rigorous analysis of algorithms, and CS Theory which helps me approach practical issues and follow the design of intricate numerical algorithms.
+My Master's work also gives me firm grounding in rigorous analysis of algorithms, and CS Theory which helps me approach practical issues and follow the design of intricate numerical algorithms.

 ==I am actively seeking postdoctoral positions and job opportunities where I can further apply and expand upon my expertise in Spring 2024 now!==